mlverse/lang/README.md

 You can use `Sys.setenv(LANGUAGE = "[my language]")`, or, for a more permanent solution, add the entry to your your .Renviron file (`usethis::edit_r_environ()`).

+### Interaction with `mall`

+`lang` uses the `mall` package to produce the translations.
+To avoid conflicts in the setup and use of both packages during the R session, `lang` runs `mall` in a separate R process which is only alive while translating the documentation.
+This means that you can have a specific LLM setup for `lang`, and a different one for `mall` during your R session.